Using Two Samples to Validate MACD with T-SQL

 There are four steps necessary for trying out the scripts from this tip.

-The fourth step is to download the files for this tip from this link (link is to be supplied by the editor).
+- Fourth, download the files for this tip from this link.
 The link will enable you to duplicate all the metrics and statistics reported in this tip.
 Even if you do not care about stock prices relative to macd indicators, these scripts provide valuable code demonstrating the cross validation technique for verifying linear regression models.
 If you care about growing your data science skills, it would be beneficial to gain proficiency on topics such as this.

 About the author